swiftlang/swift/README.md

 brew cask install java # required for Bazel
 ```

-Additionally, a [Bazel](https://www.bazel.build) between v0.24.1 and v0.25.2 (inclusive) is required to build with TensorFlow support.
+Additionally, [Bazel](https://www.bazel.build) between v0.24.1 and v0.25.2 (inclusive) is required to build with TensorFlow support.
 Instructions to download Bazel directly can be found [below](#bazel).
 You can find instructions for installing CMake, and Ninja directly [below](#build-dependencies) as well.

 #### Linux